 Larval Host: Monarch and milkweed tiger moth.
-[2.3]
+[2,3]

-^{} Seed collection times will vary due to location and weather conditions during the growing season.
+Seed collection times will vary due to location and weather conditions during the growing season.
 This is a general time seed may be ready, locations will need to be scouted to get a more accurate timetable for each location.
+[1] USDA-NRCS PLANTS Database / Britton, N.L., and A. Brown.
+1913.
+An illustrated flora of the northern United States, Canada and the British Possessions.
+3 vols.
+Charles

-^[1] USDA-NRCS PLANTS Database / Britton, N.L., and A. Brown.
+[1] USDA-NRCS PLANTS Database / Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
-Charles Scribner's Sons, New York.
+Charle Scribner's Sons, New York.
 Vol. 3: 30.